 MINETTE C. CHURCH

-She has been UCCS faculty since 1997.
-She earned her MA in Museum Curatorship in 1991 and her Ph.D. in American Civilization/Historical Archaeology at the University of Pennsylvania in 2001.
+Dr. Church has been UCCS faculty since 1997.
+Fall and Spring of 2016/17, she was also Visiting Research Fellow in the Department of Anthropology and Palaeoecology, in the School of Natural and Built Environment at Queen's University, Belfast, U.K. She earned her MA in Museum Curatorship in 1991 and her Ph.D. in American Civilization/Historical Archaeology at the University of Pennsylvania in 2001.
 Her areas of geographic interest are Belize, Central America and the U.S.-Mexico borderlands; in both regions she focuses on the archaeology of parenting and childhood, landscape archaeology, border regions, and colonial/post-colonial transnational identities.

-2017. “’La Luz de Aceite es Triste’: Archaeology of Nighttime in Households along the Santa Fé Trail.
+2018. “’La Luz de Aciete es Triste’: Nighttime, Community, and Memory along the Santa Fé Trail.”
 In Archaeology of the Night.
-Nancy Gonlin and April Nowell, eds.
+Nancy Gonlin (Bellevue College) and April Nowell (U. of Victoria) eds.
 University Press of Colorado, Boulder.

 2017.
 Designs on/of the Land: Competing Visions, Displacement, and Landscape Memory in British Colonial Honduras.
 By Christine Kray, Minette C. Church, and Jason R. Yeager.
 In Landscape, Memory and the Politics of Place: Archaeologists, Stakeholders, and the Intangible Heritage of Landscape.
 Fernando Armstrong-Fumero, ed.
 University Press of Colorado.